Next Visit Diagnosis Prediction via Medical Code-Centric Multimodal Contrastive EHR Modelling with Hierarchical Regularisation: Limitations

 \section{Limitations}

 Whilst our proposed framework demonstrates promising advancements in multimodal EHR modelling for next visit diagnosis prediction, it is not without its limitations.

-From a data perspective, the model's predictions are heavily biased to the training data.
+From a data perspective, firstly, the model's predictions are heavily biased to the training data.
 This means there's a potential risk that the model might underperform when encountering patterns that is nonexistent in the dataset or originating from the different healthcare settings.
-Additionally, from a model perspective, firstly, the framework’s applicability is confined and has not been extended to a variety of clinical event prediction tasks, such as mortality, re-admissions, and length of stay, where different modalities might take main status.
 Secondly, it operates under the assumption that all data modalities are readily and consistently available for every patient.
 However, this assumption is impractical in that the availability of data can be compromised due to device malfunctions or human errors.
+Additionally, from a model perspective, the framework’s applicability is confined and has not been extended to a variety of clinical event prediction tasks, such as mortality, re-admissions, and length of stay, where different modalities might take main status.

 We hope to mitigate aforementioned challenges in the near future, enhancing NECHO's adaptability in real-world clinical scenarios.